Introduction

 Examples of Limitations “On the Ground”

-- A rural Texas Veteran is approved for Community Care—but the nearest contracted cardiologist is 100+ miles away, with a 6-week wait.
+- A rural Texas Veteran is approved for Community Care—but the nearest contracted cardiologist is 100+ miles away, with a six-week wait.

-- Complementary care options like acupuncture may be legal in-state, but CCN hasn’t caught up with demand.
+- Complementary care options like acupuncture or chiropractic therapy may be legally available, but CCN networks have not yet expanded to meet demand.

 Why These Limitations Persist

-- Policy lags demand: Updates take time, even when Veterans are asking for new services.
+- Policy lags demand: Legislative and regulatory updates take time, even when Veterans request new services.

-- Funding is tight: Expanding networks requires staffing, oversight, and reimbursements.
+- Funding is limited: Expanding provider networks requires staffing, oversight, and reimbursement adjustments.

-- Regulations are complex: Contracts, liability, billing, and licensing create hurdles.
+- Regulations are complex: Contracts, liability, billing, and licensing create procedural hurdles that slow enrollment and authorization.

-- State differences: Some states have stronger provider networks, while others lag.
+- State differences: Some states maintain robust provider networks, while others lag, exacerbating rural-urban disparities.

 What Can Veterans Do to Improve Access?